AlexDavenport/SudokuSolver/README.md

 Class SudokuSolve is a sub-class of Sudoku.
 It is used to solve any sudoku puzzle using an iterative method.

 You can run the main method from the Sudoku Interactive class

+In the main method please set a file location for a text document Sudoku puzzle